 Having a toy donation strategy is important, and everyone's is different.
 Some people save toys for a sibling to use, others offer toys to friends and family members.
 Many try and find community places who could benefit from their items.
 Some toys get sold during yard sales or in local community sale groups.

 Keeping up with the requirements of community locations who could benefit from used toys is not easy.
-Most agencies, like Toys for Tots, prefer to receive brand new toys for donation, rather then gently used items.
+Most agencies, like Toys for Tots, prefer to receive brand new toys for donation, rather than gently used items.
 Donating and organizing toys for sale or donation can be very overwhelming.
 Unfortunately, to save time, many people opt to throw working toys and other items in the trash.

 1. Take the time and sort through the child's toys and decide which items to donate.
 Small action figures, educational toys, rattles, teethers, cars, dolls, stuffed animals, puzzles and games are great choices for this program.
 Throw out broken toys that could be a choking hazard.
 Look through game boxes and confirm that all of the pieces are present.
 Consider sorting similar toys from a set by packing them into separate plastic bags.